wxj-gravity/wxj-gravity.github.io/hobbies.md

 ## See the stars

-*I love the stars when I was young.*
+*I love the stars when I was a junior high school student .*

 <center>